mitchsf/FormBuilder/README.md

 the Strings, but it is typically run on initial configuration, and when settings are changed.
 Don't run the update method in loop(), once form updates are complete.
 This library leaves saveing data and connecting to WiFi after AP has closed, to the application.
 It is strictly a form builder.

-This library was almost exclusively written and documented by Anthropic Claude 4.
+This library was mostly written and documented by Anthropic Claude Sonnet 4.

 ## Features